 Hydropower is energy in moving water

 People have a long history of using the force of water flowing in streams and rivers to produce mechanical energy.
-Hydropower was one of the first sources of energy used for electricity generation and is the largest single renewable energy source for electricity generation in the United States.
+Hydropower was one of the first sources of energy used for electricity generation, and until 2019, hydropower was the largest source of total annual U.S. renewable electricity generation.

-In 2018, hydroelectricity accounted for about 7% of total U.S. utility-scale electricity generation and 41% of total utility-scale electricity generation from renewable energy sources.
-Hydroelectricity’s share of total U.S. electricity generation has decreased over time, mainly because electricity generation from other sources has increased.
+In 2021, hydroelectricity accounted for about 6.3% of total U.S. utility-scale1 electricity generation and 31.5% of total utility-scale renewable electricity generation.
+Hydroelectricity’s share of total U.S. electricity generation has decreased over time, mainly because of increases in electricity generation from other sources.